Understanding Flow Behaviors of Supercooled Liquids by Embodying Solid-Liquid Duality at Particle Level: Introduction

-In addition, we attempt to formulate the connection from microscopic structure to flow behaviors established in Secs.~\ref{sec:taucr} -- \ref{sec:structure} by employing the concept of potential energy landscape (PEL) \cite{heuer2008jpcm, sciortino2005jsm, stillinger1998nat, lacks1999jcp}.
-Within the PEL framework, we illustrate the physical significance of $\tau_\mathrm{LC}$ and how it is determined by the collective effect of local structure, convection, and thermal activation.
+In addition, we formulate the connection from the microscopic structure to flow behaviors established in sections~\ref{sec:taucr} -- \ref{sec:structure} based on a simple picture of shear-facilitated activation from basins (local configuration for particle) \cite{ajliu2016natphy, cates1997prl, bouchaud1996jpa}.
+With this model, we illustrate the physical significance of $\tau_\mathrm{LC}$ and how it is determined by the collective effect of local structure, convection, and thermal activation.
 Moreover, we elucidate the mechanism of the solid-liquid duality in response and its consequence in the emergence of nonlinear flow behaviors.
-The relevant discussion is given in Sec.~\ref{sec:pel}.
+The relevant discussion is given in section~\ref{sec:pel}.